ilyakop/UnclutterWP/readme.txt

 === UnclutterWP ===

 Contributors: illiaonline
-Tags:
+Tags: 1.0
 Requires at least: 6.0
-Tested up to: 6.5.3
+Tested up to: 6.6
 Stable tag: 1.0
 License: GPLv2 or later

 UnclutterWP is a WordPress plugin designed to optimize your website's performance by OPTIONALLY removing unnecessary functionalities and elements.
-It provides an easy way to clean up your WordPress site and improve its speed and security.

 == Description ==